 I also interviewed Kris Verburgh for my podcast.
 We talked about a number of anti-aging methods, such as rapamycin, stem cell therapy, telomeres, AGEs, NAD + and epigenetics.
 He has high expectations concerning the research into epigenetic programming and clearing out senescent cells.

-His expectation, which I also share, is that there won’t just be one pill or solution.
+His expectation, which I share as well, is that there won’t just be one pill or solution.
 Kris Verburgh: ‘We’ll probably have a vaccine against aging in 10 years from now, but apart from that, we’ll also undergo other therapies, such as gene therapy or epigentic programming’.

 Who is Aubrey de Grey?